 Students may drop full semester classes through the second week of the semester.
-However, during week two students will not be permitted to drop via uaonline. alaska.edu.
-Classes less than a full semester in length have prorated drop dates, available at the Registrar's Office.
-Refer to www.uas.alaska.edu/schedule.
+Classes less than a full semester in length have prorated drop dates, available online or at the Registrar's Office.
+Refer to www.uas. alaska.edu/schedule.
 Dropped courses do not appear on academic transcripts.